10 Types of Tradescantia Plant Varieties with Names and Pictures

 Tradescantia Plants commonly called Inch Plants, Spiderworts, Wandering Dude, Dayflower or Trad. are popular plants which easily adapt to indoor growing conditions.

-Tradescantia Plants are a pleasant addition to any plant collection and will elevate your home decor.
-We have below a list of 10 of the most popular Tradescantia Plants that grow perfectly under room conditions.
+Are you looking to add a Tradescantia to your collection?
+We have below a list of 10 of the most popular Tradescantia Plant Types that you can successfully grow in your home.

-10 Beautiful Tradescantia Varieties for Indoors
+10 Popular Tradescantia Varieties for Indoors

 1. Small-leaf Spiderwort (Tradescantia fluminensis)

-Small-leaf Spiderwort also called Wandering Trad, Inch Plant, River Spiderwort or Wandering Willie are fast-growing plants whose leaves, about 2-4 inches long, tightly clasp the creeping or trailing stems.
+Small-leaf Spiderwort also called Wandering Trad, River Spiderwort or Wandering Willie are fast-growing plants whose leaves, about 2-4 inches long, tightly clasp the creeping or trailing stems.
 The undersides of leaves are pale purple (mauve) and it produces pale purple sap.

 Wandering Trad has the varieties variegata with cream striped leaves, Quicksilver with white striped leaves, tricolor whose leaves are striped with cream and purple, among others.